 Department of Kinesiology and Rehabilitation Science

-The Department of Kinesiology & Rehabilitation Science has a nationally accredited Society of Health and Physical Educators (SHAPE) program that is a part of the College of Education professional preparation program curricula designed to serve the students, faculty and staff of Arkansas Tech University.
+The Department of Kinesiology & Rehabilitation Science includes a nationally accredited Society of Health and Physical Educators (SHAPE) Teaching and Coaching K-12 program that is a part of the College of Education and Health's professional preparation program curricula designed to serve the students, faculty and staff of Arkansas Tech University.

 The programs in the Department of Kinesiology & Rehabilitation Science are designed to prepare students for lifelong growth in the physical, intellectual, cultural, emotional and social dimensions.
 These goals and objectives are met through the qualified faculty’s presentation of research-based information, utilizing the latest technology.